hpaluch/gentoo-files/desktop-profile/README.md

 If list is empty - there was likely error loading firmware or Xorg driver.

-Additionally EGL should start working(!).
+Additionally EGL should start working, but not yet.
 Output from `inxi -G --display`:

 ```
 Graphics: